 Hokusai is said to have created many of his finest works while working at his studio (Hekiiken) in Obuse and these include paintings for the ceilings of two large festival floats and a huge Chinese-style phoenix mural for Ganshoin Temple.
-A selection of Hokusai's woodblock prints, watercolors and painted manuscripts and the two festival floats are on display at the must-see Hokusai Museum or Hokusai-kan (Tel: 026 247 5206).
+A selection of Hokusai's woodblock prints, watercolors and painted manuscripts and the two festival floats are on display at the must-see Hokusai Museum, or Hokusai-kan (Tel: 026 247 5206).
+(Read about the Sumida Hokusai Museum in Tokyo.)

 Nearby is the Takai Kozan Memorial Museum or Takai Kozan Kinenkan (Tel: 026 247 5206) the restored former residence of Hokusai's patron.
 The museum has sketches by Hokusai and the 'Hekiiken' studio built for the artist by the wealthy local merchant.
 Takai was also a talented artist in his own right and his sketches and calligraphy are also on display along with brushes and other personal possessions.